 Specifically, the tool creates a target portfolio allocation that’s ideal for your financial situation.
 It then compares that target allocation to your current portfolio and makes general suggestions regarding your level of risk and potential for returns.

-Now, if you’re a beginner, this isn’t as overwhelming as it might sound.
+Now, if you’re a beginner or have recently learned how to start investing on your own, this isn’t as overwhelming as it might sound.
 Essentially, the Investment Checkup Tool helps ensure that you have the proper amount of exposure and diversification in your investments.
 Here’s a quick look at what you might see: